BibliothecaDAO/bibliotheca-minutes/2023/16/Minutes.md

 - Adventurers mint can be priced at 100 dollars as can carry strong utility and provenance within the ecosystem.

 ## Summary and outcome of prior discussions
-Capital raise decision -
+Capital raise and mint decision -
 1. Do we sell golden tickets.
 2. Switch Lootsurvivor fee token to a stablecoin or eth.
 3. Utilise Tournaments to raise capital.

-General concensus aired towards 2. and also 3. as means to raise capital.
+General concensus aired towards 2. and 3. as the route to raise capital.

 USDC notes:
 - Will act as perpetual funding to the dao and Frontinus house.